metareflection/synthesis-class/assignments.md

 # Assignments

 We will have two assignments early on.
-These assignments can be implemented in any programming language.
+These assignments can be implemented in any programming language(s).
 (We have done them in the Scheme programming language.)

 ## _BUS_: Bottom-Up Search